 Recently, Forrester released a considerable report that covers 2020 predictions in everything from artificial intelligence in business, to personalization in B2C marketing, to cybersecurity, and much, much more.
 Though extremely substantive, we homed in on the B2B marketing elements (fitting, given that we’re a strategic boutique for B2B marketers).

 One section in particular struck us as especially interesting.
-The title, “CMOs rally around customer value,” preempted a section discussion how the CMO is in the midst of a great change.
+The title, “CMOs rally around customer value,” preempted a section discussing how the CMO is in the midst of a great change.
 While not abandoning previous responsibilities, CMOs are poised to take on a greater role when it comes to crafting an impeccable user experience.

 At its most basic, the big shift for CMOs in 2020 revolves around three things: customers, customers, and customers.
 While this isn’t the newest take, or an unheard-of point of discussion, it is something that has been increasingly important in recent years and has been creeping into the purview of more and more creative marketing leaders.
 Now, marketers need to take the reins in shaping customer engagement.